BrainBlasted/Neutron/README.md

     shutil.copyfile(ts4script, ts4script_mods)
 ```

+If you want PyCharm to be able to auto-fill and handle imports between modules,
+you'll need to add the "Scripts" folder of each module as a source within your
+workspace settings.

 # License

 Neutron is licensed under the Creative Commons Zero public domain license.
 You can re-use all code within this mod